Back To Search Results

 Anatomy and Physiology

-The ossicles (malleus, incus, and stapes) are three bones in the middle ear that assist in the mechanical transduction of sound energy.
-The sound energy is collected by the tympanic membrane, transmitted across the middle ear along with the three middle ear bones and into the fluid-filled cochlea.
+The ossicles (malleus, incus, and stapes) are 3 bones in the middle ear that assist in the mechanical transduction of sound energy.
+The tympanic membrane collects the sound energy, transmitted across the middle ear along with the 3 middle ear bones and into the fluid-filled cochlea.
 Collectively, the middle ear bones are known as the ossicular chain.
 Embryologically, the malleus and incus develop from Meckel’s cartilage of the first pharyngeal arch, the stapes from Reichert’s cartilage of the second pharyngeal arch, and the footplate and annular ligament from the otic capsule.[3][4]
+The malleus is divided into the head, neck, manubrium, anterior, and lateral processes.
+The incus is divided into the body, short crus, long crus, and lenticular process.
+The stapes are divided into the head (capitulum), neck, anterior crus, posterior crus, and footplate.[1]
+The ossicles are held into position and suspended within the middle ear by various ligaments, muscles, and structural attachments.
+Laterally, the malleus is attached to the tympanic membrane at the lateral process, manubrium, and umbo.

+Suppose sound energy that travels in an air medium enters the external auditory canal directly to the stapes footplate without a tympanic membrane, middle ear, and ossicles.
+In that case, an impedance mismatch occurs with only 0.1% of acoustic energy reaching the inner ear.[2]
+To overcome this mismatch, the ossicular chain contributes to an impedance-matching system and transmits over 90% of acoustic energy into the inner ear.
+The mechanism of how the middle ear overcomes the impedance change is primarily acquired through the area effect of the tympanic membrane and the lever ratio of the ossicular chain.
 The area effect is the difference between the surface area of the tympanic membrane relative to the surface area of the stapes footplate where sound must travel.
-Sound is concentrated by a factor of 17 to 20-fold based on the ratio of surface areas of the recipient tympanic membrane to target stapes footplate (between 17 and 20 to 1).[2]
-The ossicular lever effect is the ratio of the malleus manubrium length to the incus long process length that provides a mechanical advantage.
-Based on the relative lengths, a ratio of 1.3 to 1 has been reported.[1]
-When taking both area and lever effects into consideration, the overall middle ear mechanical advantage conferred is 22 to 1 (the product of the area ratio and lever ratio).
-Overall, approximately 20 to 30 dB gain in sound pressure is produced by the impedance matching function of the ossicular chain.[2]
+Sound is concentrated by a factor of 17 to 20-fold based on the ratio of surface areas of the recipient tympanic membrane to the target stapes footplate (between 17 and 20 to 1).[2]
+The ossicular lever effect is the ratio of the malleus manubrium length to the incus long process length, providing a mechanical advantage.
+A ratio of 1.3 to 1 has been reported based on the relative lengths.[1]
+When considering both area and lever effects, the overall middle ear mechanical advantage conferred is 22 to 1 (the product of the area and lever ratios).
+Overall, the impedance matching function of the ossicular chain produces approximately 20 to 30 dB gain in sound pressure.[2]
+When ossiculoplasty is performed, continuity of the ossicular chain may be surgically restored, but the lever effect cannot be replicated.

 Indications